 That One Dog may be what keeps a volunteer able to volunteer.
 That One Dog may bring in a donation from a person whose heart was touched.
 That One Dog may prevent hundreds of other dogs from suffering due to education.
 That One Dog may be what prompts a dog owner to spay/neuter their dog.

 Not every dog can be saved.
 We know that.
 Time and resources are a finite thing.
 There simply isn’t enough of either to go around.
-But I will no longer casually dismiss saving a resource-high dog as “vain” or “money better spent elsewhere”, as I may have done before.
+While I will never shame a rescue or shelter for making very difficult decisions, I will no longer casually dismiss saving a resource-high dog as “vain” or “money better spent elsewhere”, as I may have done before.
 We humans created this mess of abused, neglected and homeless dogs.
 It’s up to us to fix it.
 But to do that, we need to work together, and to work together, we need something to bond over.
 Something that brings us together.

 Dog Training in Cleveland, Ohio